AslakHol/curriculum-2016H/chapter4-html.md

 └── index.html
 ```

-... you would write it like this, when referenceing to the image from `starblaster.html`:
+... you would write it like this, when referencing to the image from `starblaster.html`:

 ```
 <img src="../images/starblaster.jpg">